315+ Telescopes Ranked

 The Zhumell Z114 includes two 1.25” Kellner eyepieces: a 17mm unit providing 24x and a 10mm unit providing 45x.

-The good news is that any quality telescope like the Z114 will allow me to interchange any 1.25” eyepieces I’d like, and the included ones are adequate enough to get started.
+The good news is that any quality telescope like the Z114 allow me to interchange any 1.25” eyepieces I’d like, and the included ones are adequate enough to get started.
 Few beginner telescopes come with eyepieces that I’d call anything other than adequate anyway, and the Z114 costs less than some individual high-quality oculars do by themselves.

 Zhumell Z114's red dot finderscope in action